Mexican Hairless Cat

+The Mexican Hairless cat, also known as the Aztec cat or New Mexican Hairless cat was a purported breed of cat first documented in 1902 by Mr. E. J. Shinick, who owned a pair of hairless cats.

+Despite having long whiskers and eyebrows and being known to sprout light fur around their backs and tails in the winter, the cats were considered novelties at the time due to their lack of a furry coat.
+Their lack of a coat causes them to lose more body heat than other cat breeds.
+This resulted in this breed being both heat-seeking and warm to the touch.

-History of the cat breed
+History

-In 1902, a couple from New Mexico received two hairless cats from local Pueblo Indians.
-These were purportedly the last survivors of an ancient Aztec breed of cat.
-The cats were litter-mates and noted to be 25% smaller than local shorthair cats.
+In 1902, a couple from New Mexico received two hairless cats from a local Pueblo community.
+These were ostensibly the last survivors of an ancient Aztec breed of cat.
+The cats were littermates and noted to be 25% smaller than local shorthair cats.
 They were normally whiskered and seasonally coated, growing a ridge of fur down the mid-back and tail during the colder seasons.
 These were not the first hairless cats exhibited in the US, but they became the most famous.
-An earlier detailed report of a pair of hairless cats in The Boston Post, January 22, 1878.
-Two hairless cats, “Scud,” a male, and “ Mystery,” a female, owned by William P. Marshall, were exhibited.
-These cats were a brother and sister.
+An earlier detailed report was of a pair of hairless cats in The Boston Post, January 22, 1878.
+Those cats were a brother and sister, with the brother being named "Scud" and the sister, “Mystery”.
+They were owned by William P. Marshall and were exhibited.
 Although novelties, they had an ordinary background, being born to a normal shorthair cat, and did not become a sensation.

-In "The Book of the Cat" (1903, Public Domain) Frances Simpson reproduced a letter written by Mr. E. J. Shinick to Mr. H. C. Brooke regarding Mr. Shinick's hairless cats.
+In The Book of the Cat (1903, Public Domain), Frances Simpson reproduced a letter written by Mr. E. J. Shinick to Mr. H. C. Brooke regarding Mr. Shinick's hairless cats.
 Mr. Brooke commented "A most extraordinary variety, of which next to nothing appears to be known, is the hairless cat, and we cannot do better than quote in extenso the description given by the owner of what, if his surmise should unhappily prove to be correct, was the last pair of these peculiar animals, a portrait of which we give.
 We can only add, while deeply regretting that Mr. Shinick did not mate his cats, the earnest hope that we may hear that he has discovered the existence of other specimens."